Bernard Arnault: Since 2001: Increasing success and profitability

 By January 2018, Arnault had led the company to record sales of €42.6 billion in 2017, 13% over the previous year, as all divisions turned in strong performances.
 That same year, the net profit increased by 29%.
 In November 2019, Arnault planned to acquire Tiffany & Co. for approximately US$16.2 billion.
 The deal was expected to close by June 2020.
-LVMH then stated in September 2020 that the takeover would not proceed and that the deal was "invalid" because Tiffany handled the business during the COVID-19 pandemic.
+LVMH then stated in September 2020 that the takeover would not proceed and that the deal was "invalid" because Tiffany mishandled the business during the COVID-19 pandemic.
 Subsequently, Tiffany filed suit against LVMH, asking the court to compel the purchase or to assess damages against the defendant; LVMH planned to counter-sue, alleging that mismanagement had invalidated the purchase agreement.
 In mid-September 2020, a reliable source told Forbes that the reason for Arnault's decision to cancel the Tiffany purchase was purely financial: Tiffany was paying millions in dividends to shareholders despite a financial loss of US$32 million during the pandemic.
 Upon examination of financial records, Arnault discovered that some US$70 million had already been paid out by Tiffany, with an additional US$70 million scheduled to be paid in November 2020.
 LVMH filed a counterclaim against the court action commenced by Tiffany; a statement issued by LVMH blamed Tiffany's mismanagement during the pandemic and claimed that it was "burning cash and reporting losses".
 In late October 2020, Tiffany and LVMH agreed to the original takeover plan, though at a slightly reduced price of nearly $16 billion, a minor reduction of 2.6% from the aforementioned deal.
 The new deal reduced the amount paid per share by LVMH from the original price of $135 to $131.50.
 LVMH completed the purchase of Tiffany in January 2021.

 Under Arnault's leadership, LVMH has grown to become the largest company by market capitalization in the eurozone, with a record of 313 billion euros ($382 billion) as of May 2021.
 Arnault has promoted decisions toward decentralizing the group's brands as a business strategy.
 As a result of these measures, brands under the LVMH umbrella such as Tiffany are still viewed as independent firms with their history.